jkimlab/msPIPE/README.md

     docker build -t [image_name] .
     ```

-- or you can pull docker image from the docker hub
+- Or you can pull docker image from the docker hub

     ```
     docker pull jkimlab/mspipe:latest